D-McAdams/CedarlandBlog/blog/src/introduction.md

 </html>

 ## Recent Posts
-<i>Note - Historical posts are categorized in the left-hand navigation menu.
+<i>Note - Historical posts are categorized in the left navigation menu.
 Mobile users: click the hamburger button to expand.</i>
 * One
 * Two